Shrewsbury Town F.C.: Record holders

 Mickey Brown holds the club record for most league appearances 418, accumulated during three spells.
-However Colin Griffin holds the record number of total appearances with 497.
+However Colin Griffin (footballer) holds the record number of total appearances with 497.
 Centre half turned centre forward Alf Wood scored 5 goals in the 7–1 victory against Blackburn Rovers in 1971 and became the first player since Dixie Dean to score four headed goals in one match.

 Famous names

 Several Shrewsbury players have gone onto, or came from prominent top-flight careers.
 These include current and former top-flight managers David Moyes, Nigel Pearson, Gordon Lee, David Pleat and Gary Megson.
 International stars John McGinlay, Jim Holton, Jimmy Quinn, Michael Gulla (American footballer), Jimmy McLoughlin, Mickey Thomas, Carl Robinson and Neville Southall all spent time at Shrewsbury.
 Doug Rougvie won the European Cup Winners' Cup with Aberdeen in 1983 and played for Shrewsbury later in the decade after a spell at Chelsea.

 More recently, Premier League winner Mark Atkins spent later seasons of his career at Shrewsbury, as did Sheffield Wednesday's Nigel Jemson and former Nottingham Forest player Ian Woan.
 Coventry City stalwart Steve Ogrizovic was previously a Shrewsbury player.
 Two notable recent departees are local-born youth products, England goalkeeper Joe Hart and Wales midfielder David Edwards, both of whom have been capped at U21 and senior international levels.
 Edwards went on to play in the Premier League with Wolverhampton Wanderers and the Wales national team and returned to Shrewsbury in January 2019.
-Hart was a regular in the England senior team.
+Hart was a regular in the England senior team and is one of only two men to win every major domestic trophy in both England and Scotland.